 I’m skeptical of New Year’s resolutions.
 They are too easy to make, rarely carried out, and often cover up what really needs to change.
 It’s not that we set our sights too low; resolutions invariably sidestep root causes.

 Too often we mistake the symptom for the cause.
-This past summer a group of doctors reported that an extract from the fruit of the prickly pear cactus could stave off hangover symptoms.
+Doctors now report that an extract from the fruit of the prickly pear cactus could stave off hangover symptoms.
 Companies now market hangover pills that we can pop before work the next day.
 Things are looking up, aren’t they?
 So much for sobriety and self-control!

 If we’re honest, few of us really want things to be completely different.
 We just want life to get better, or easier.
 We can handle a tune-up or face-lift, but drastic change?
 Medication, yes; surgery, no. Reform, maybe; revolution, never.